kkestell/recipe-formatter/README.md

 If no output path is specified, the recipe will be printed to stdout.

+#### `-n, --normalize`

+Normalize the recipe by using standard unit abbreviations and formatting.
+This is a boolean flag.

 #### `-f, --format FORMAT`

 Supported formats: `json`, `md`, `tex`, and `pdf`.